chaitaliganjave/SpriteCloud-Assignment/README.md

    - Validation:
      1. Verify that the response status code is 204.

-5.1 Execute 2 negative scenarios - Invalid Login:
+5. A. Execute 2 negative scenarios - Invalid Login:

    - Endpoint: /api/login
    - Method: POST